2024-01-17 14:26:37

 Mrgprs-like receptors have been found in sensory neurons present in the skin.
 They project directly to the brain and appear to play a key role in transmitting itch.

-In 2017, Brian Kim and colleagues at the University of Washington’s Center for the Study of Itch and Sensory Disorders discovered that skin inflammation could cause immune cells to release chemical messengers called IL-4 and IL-3. .
+In 2017, Brian Kim and colleagues at the University of Washington’s Center for the Study of Itch and Sensory Disorders discovered that skin inflammation might cause immune cells to release chemical messengers called IL-4 and IL-3. .
 These substances, called cytokines, also bind to sensory neurons in the skin, causing itching.

-“An interesting point about Brian Kim’s work is that he discovered that these molecules not only bind to itch neurons, but also reduce the threshold for other molecules in the skin to activate these neurons.
+“An interesting point regarding Brian Kim’s work is that he discovered that these molecules not only bind to itch neurons, but also reduce the threshold for other molecules in the skin to activate these neurons.
 By Therefore, they often sensitize allergy sufferers so that they feel more itchy,” explains dermatology professor Marlys Fassett, from the University of California, San Francisco, USA.

 Fassett focused his studies on another “itch cytokine” called IL-31.
 This cytokine has previously been shown to activate itch-specific neurons.